 Equilibrium (general), A state of balance, between opposing forces or actions.

-Equilibrium conditions: (general), Static equilibrium conditions: situations with no unbalanced forces and no accelerations.
-Quasi-static equilibrium conditions: situations with only slightly unbalanced forces and low accelerations.
-Use of static equilibrium analysis techniques is an acceptable substitute in these conditions.
-Near-equilibrium dynamic conditions: situations where using average or periodic unbalanced forces and assuming average or periodic accelerations is the only way to analytically solve otherwise complicated problems.
-This includes dynamic situations which can be assumed to be periodic or a stationary random process so that Fourier Transform methods are valid in the frequency domain.
-Far-from-equilibrium dynamic conditions: significant unbalanced forces and complex accelerations make time domain analysis of the pressure and velocity field equations of fluid mechanics non-computable without extremely high computational times.
+Equilibrium conditions: (general), Static equilibrium conditions: situations with no unbalanced forces and no accelerations. - Quasi-static equilibrium conditions: situations with only slightly unbalanced forces and low accelerations.
+Use of static equilibrium analysis techniques is an acceptable substitute in these conditions. - Near-equilibrium dynamic conditions: situations where using average or periodic unbalanced forces and assuming average or periodic accelerations is the only way to analytically solve otherwise complicated problems.
+This includes dynamic situations which can be assumed to be periodic or a stationary random process so that Fourier Transform methods are valid in the frequency domain. - Far-from-equilibrium dynamic conditions: significant unbalanced forces and complex accelerations make time domain analysis of the pressure and velocity field equations of fluid mechanics non-computable without extremely high computational times.
 This includes all situations in which a non-stationary random process is present.
 (Note that Newton's Second Law for rigid bodies does not have these restrictions so body centric analysis is computable.)
 Equilibrium and Stability (general) There are two classes of definitions for a dynamical system: one is motivated by ordinary differential equations and is geometrical in flavor; and the other is motivated by ergodic theory and is measure theoretical in flavor.
 The measure theoretical assumes the existence of a measure-preserving transformation.
-This appears to exclude dissipative systems, as in a dissipative system a small region of phase space shrinks under time evolution
+This appears to exclude dissipative systems, as in a dissipative system a small region of phase space shrinks under time evolution.
+Equipotential line (hydrodynamics) A line in a potential flow field along which the velocity potential φ is constant.

-Version 2017

-Equipotential line (hydrodynamics)

-A line in a potential flow field along which the velocity potential $\phi$ is constant.

 Even Keel (vessel geometry and stability)

 This term is used to define the condition in which the ship has its keel parallel to the water surface.
 For vessels in which the keel is not straight or normally parallel to the water surface its use is not recommended: "zero trim" or "level trim" are preferred.

 Expanded area (propulsion, propulsor)

 See: Area, expanded.

-Expanded area ratio (propulsion, propulsor) (aE)[-] The ratio of the expanded area of the blades to the disc area.
+Expanded area ratio (propulsion, propulsor) (a_E) [-] The ratio of the expanded area of the blades to the disc area.
+Explicit scheme (computational fluid dynamics) A computational approach where the solution of a mathematical problem is obtained by expressing the variables at the next time step solely in terms of their current values and known parameters in numerical methods.
 External Validity (general) Is the extent to which the method (approach) is generalizable or transferable.
 A method's generalizability is the degree the results of its application to a sample population can be attributed to the larger population.
 A method's transferability is the degree the method's results in one application can be applied in another similar application.
 Extreme Event (vessel geometry and stability) An adverse ship motion and/or hydrodynamic loading event that, if it occurs, could cause loss of ship, loss of lives, crew injury and/or significant damage to the ship.
 Extreme Events include, but are not necessarily limited to, Capsize, Knock-down, Deck-diving, Broach, Slamming and Surf-ride.